cran/dials/tests/testthat/_snaps/constructors.md

       mtry(c(0.1, 0.5))
     Condition
       Error in `mtry()`:
       !
-An integer is required for the range and these do not appear to be whole numbers: 0.1, 0.5
+An integer is required for the range and these do not appear to be whole numbers: 0.1 and 0.5.

 ---